jsabastian/jsabastian/README.md

 <img src="https://media.giphy.com/media/l4FGBaLUxNAPiHROE/giphy.gif" width="400px" height="400px">

 :trophy: 2020 "Life of the Data Party" Award Winner :trophy:<br>
-My values: Integrity, Service before self, and Excellence in all I do.
+My values: Integrity, Service before self, and Excellence in all I do.<br>
 I'm also just a boy, sitting in front of a latte, asking it to love me.